AT A GLANCE: QUICK RATINGS

 As with all my reviews I have based this rating on the features and functions of the watches relative to the audience the watch has been designed for.
 It’s NOT a top level performance monitor but neither is it a basic fitness tracker.

-For the customer looking for a smart, stylish and traditional ANALOG watch with exceptional fitness tracking functions it ticks ALL the right boxes.
+For the customer looking for a smart, stylish and traditional ANALOG watch with exceptional tracking functions it ticks ALL the right boxes.

 My only criticism of the Garmin Vivomove HR is the HOUR HAND – Garmin, please make the hour hand easier to see.